siennacorreia/siennacorreia.github.io/_posts/2025-02-03-inspir-altair.md

 - text → Shows ranking values at each point

 #### Challenges:
 I did not face many larger challenges in recreating the original Ivy League Women's Soccer Standings visualization.
-However, there are slight minor inaccuracies in my replication compared to the original visualization, including spacing and the location of the legend.
+However, there are slight minor inaccuracies in my replication compared to the original visualization, including spacing and outlining the numbers in white.

 ### Recreation of the Women in Songwriting Visualization
 ![Recreation of the Women in Songwriting Visualization](/assets/img/women_in_songwriting.png)